my affiliate links and make a purchase. To learn more, click here. Thank you for supporting Reroute Lifestyle!

 Shopstyle Collective does require a minimum payment threshold of $100 payable via Paypal.

-If you’re obsessed with creative digital products and have an audience of readers who love digital products (we’re talking themes, fonts, graphic packages, Photoshop brushes, etc.), they will LOVE Creative Market.
+If you’re obsessed with creative digital products and have an audience of readers who love digital products (we’re talking themes, fonts, graphics packages, Photoshop brushes, etc.), they will LOVE Creative Market.
 They even give sets of free goodies every week, so you can keep your eye on them and let your audience know when you see something they’ll love.

 How can I promote affiliate products?